 - Take photos of your pet (as if we had to ask you to do that!).
 Be sure to keep a few current ones on hand for emergency purposes.

 - If your pet has gotten away from you, call the local shelters.
-The two open door shelters in Pittsburgh are the Animal Rescue League at 412-345-7300, and the Western Pennsylvania Humane Society at 412-321-4625.
-You need to file a lost report with each of these shelters incase someone finds your pet.
+The open door shelter in Pittsburgh is Humane Animal Rescue at 412-345-7300.
+You need to file a lost report with them in case someone finds your pet.
 However, because descriptions may vary (you might call your dog tan while a shelter worker calls him yellow), it is best to visit the shelters in person.
 Making a flyer complete with color photos of your pet will help!
 You can bring a copy of the flyer to local shelters, post flyers around your neighborhood, and post the information to social media sites.

 - Any animal picked up by Pittsburgh Animal Care and Control is taken to the Animal Rescue League, so if you've filed your lost report with them, you are covered if your pet is picked up by our officers.